Mohammadimh76/Book_IOT-InternetOfThings/README.md

 The work of the smart object is focused on technical aspects (such as software infrastructure, hardware operating systems, etc.) and application scenarios.
 Application areas range from supply chain management and organizational programs (home and hospital) to healthcare and industrial workplace support.
 As for the human interface aspects of object-smart technologies, the environment has just received attention.<br>

 ## Chapter (4) - IoT Platforms
 Like the IoT, all IoT devices are connected to other IoT devices and applications connected to transmit and receive information using protocols.
 There is a gap between the IoT device and the IoT application.
 The IoT Platform fills the gap between devices (sensors) and applications (networks).
-Therefore, it can be said that an IoT platform is an integrated service that bridges the gap between the device and the IoT application and allows you to perform the physical object object online.<br>
+Therefore, it can be said that an IoT platform is an integrated service that bridges the gap between the device and the IoT application and allows you to perform the physical object online.<br>

 <p align="center">
   <img width="602" height="373" src="https://raw.githubusercontent.com/Mohammadimh76/Book_IOT-InternetOfThings/main/image.png">